Alien-AV/gangster-game/game-design.md

 - **Enforcers** – basic manpower.
 They can patrol your territory or be assigned to gangsters.
 - **Territory** – city blocks under your control.
 More territory means more potential profit but requires more patrols or heat rises.
 - **Heat** – unwanted attention from law enforcement.
 Can be reduced by paying off cops.
 - **Businesses** – legitimate fronts that can host illicit operations.
+Illicit operations currently come in four types: money counterfeiting, drug production, illegal gambling and fencing.
 - **Available Fronts** – businesses not yet hosting illicit operations.

 ## Gangsters